egorkaway/weather-hugo-parsa-forestry/content/posts/do-you-know-what-lenticualr-clouds-are.md

 +++
+aliases = "lenticular-clouds"
 categories = ["Sky"]
 date = 2021-03-11T21:00:00Z
 description = ""
 image = "/images/lenticular_n.png"
-tags = ["USA", "Kamchatka", "Japan", "clouds"] title = "Do You Know What Lenticualr Clouds Are?" type = "post"
+tags = ["USA", "Kamchatka", "Japan", "clouds"] title = "Do You Know What Lenticular Clouds Are?" type = "post" url = ""

 +++
 Lenticular clouds are one of the most beautiful natural phenomena.
 When you first see them in a photo, it’s hard to believe that this is a real shoot, not a photoshop.